 That's it for our very brief dive into formatting numbers.
 There's so much more to learn, and we'll be tackling this in future posts, so make sure to follow us on Twitter to keep up to date with all our content.

-We're also offering our Complete Python Course for just $9.99 to readers of our blog, and if you click the link in this post, a coupon will already be applied for you.
+We're also offering our Complete Python Course at its lowest price just for readers of our blog.
+If you click the link, a coupon will already be applied for you.
 We'd love to have you, so if you're looking to upgrade your Python skills, or if you're just getting started, check it out!